 And today they put their best foot forward to start the gruelling nine-day hilly marathon which will take them through South, West and North Yorkshire.
 They aim to cross the finish line in York on Friday, March 18.

 Find out where you can see them and how to donate, below.

-They took their first steps today setting off from All Saints Square in Rotherham and hope to cross the finish line on three legs in York on Friday, March 18.
+They were taking their first steps today at 8.30am (GMT) from All Saints Square in Rotherham and hope to cross the finish line on three legs in York on Friday, March 18.

 Harry, the reigning Royal Television Society’s regional presenter of the year, is no stranger to taking on incredible fundraising challenges for Sport Relief

 He helped to raise nearly £140,000 pounds two years ago by completing, with his co-presenter Amy Garcia, the two Yorkshire stages of the Tour de France on a tandem.